trueneu/mad-max/README.md

 # mad-max

-A Clojure library designed to ... well, that part is up to you.
+Top-down telnet multiplayer shooter.

+This is a pet project to grasp functional programming techniques.

+To be refactored again and again, heavily.

 ## Usage

-FIXME
+Please look at core

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Pavel Gurkov aka trueneu

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.